dietervansteenwegen/Reticulum_playground/README.md

 # Reticulum_playground

-Test and tryouts with the (Reticulum network stack)[https://github.com/markqvist/Reticulum].
+Test and tryouts with the [Reticulum network stack](https://github.com/markqvist/Reticulum).